 - Polymer flood started in Dec 2007 covering roughly 4% of the approval area split into 2 small groups.
 There were no expansions until 2010, since then there has been an expansion completed in every year including 2013.
-Currently 45% of the approval area is under flood. - First polymer response in Nov 2008 but due to the size and staged flood expansion, did not see a ramp up in oil volumes until mid 2012. - Oil production increased in the late part of 2013 and early 2014, mostly due to new well activations. - Polymer injection was commenced in the Peerless and Sandy Lake portions of the area in 2013, with some wells responding in 2015. - The BP 23-24 area has demonstrated reduced formation water production after 8 years of flooding. - Altogether, this has resulted in reducing WCT from 58% to 50% during 2015. - Oil viscosity ranges from 1,100 cp to 14,400 cp.
+Currently 45% of the approval area is under flood. - First polymer response in Nov 2008 but due to the size and staged flood expansion, did not see a ramp up in oil volumes until mid 2012. - Oil production increased in the late part of 2013 and early 2014, mostly due to new well activations. - Polymer injection was commenced in the Peerless and Sandy Lake portions of the area in 2013, with the majority of wells exhibiting some form or polymer flood response. - The BP 23-24 area has demonstrated reduced formation water production after 8 years of flooding. - WCT increased slightly in 2016 to average roughly 55%. - Oil viscosity ranges from 1,100 cp to 14,400 cp.